Andaeiii/andaeiii/README.md

 ### \<Open for="REMOTE POSITIONS"\/\>

 A FullStack/UI/UX Solutions Expert with years of Experience in Product Design/Development using UP-TO-DATE Tools and resources.
-"You are FIRST attracted to the beauty(frontend) in a girl before you notice her lapses(functionality)" ~ but in my case the frontend works just as good as the backend... you get what conceive, project and deserve... i do what i love, i love what i do and i'm open to your engagements..
+"You are FIRST attracted to the beauty(frontend) in a girl before you notice her lapses(in functionality)" ~ but in my case the frontend works just as good as the backend... you get what conceive, project and deserve... i do what i love, i love what i do and i'm open to your engagements..

 #### my Stacks are ~